Bombshell Letter: Gaetz Paid for Sex With Minor, Wingman Says

 “And while I have not had any communication with MG, he absolutely has to know that the sex charge they hit me with would be what they would hit him with,” Greenberg continued.

-A distressed Greenberg told Stone that he felt “abandoned" by his allies, but emphasized that Gaetz—who was ”like a son” to the President of the United States—could save him: “One conversation with POTUS and he can get this done and it all goes away.”
+A distressed Greenberg told Stone that he felt “abandoned" by his allies, but emphasized that Gaetz—who was “like a son” to the president of the United States—could save him: “One conversation with POTUS and he can get this done and it all goes away.”

 Greenberg said that while he had discussed pardons with Gaetz’s lawyer, he had not heard a reply and would “have to do what’s best for me and my family” after Trump left office.

-“You think MG is going to come visit me in prison?” he said, then proposed the $250,000 Bitcoin deposit.
+“You think MG is going to come visit me in prison?” he said, then proposed the $250,000 bitcoin deposit.

 Stone replied that he had considered those points, but “cannot push too hard because of the nonsense surrounding pardons.”